yezhipeng2417/ChatBot-via-GPT/README.md

 * question and answer sentence embeddings compress to 2-dim vector each and concat (4 dims)

 7-dim features in total and feed in Fully connection layer and get 2-dim output, use the second-dim as its score

+## More Future Works
+* Compress the relevance model to improve inference speed, or use onnx to accelerate model inference.
+* Try more word-level feature on relevance model, such as, tfidf, bm25 etc..
+* Train it on more data sources for training relevance model.
+* Try more hyperparameters when training relevance model.
+* Figure out all of the openai API error types, and handle exceptions more precisely.
+* multi-language relevance model.

 ## Data Source
 ```